 The 2021 Aprilia Tuono 660 features a class-leading lightweight aluminum twin-spar chassis that uses the engine as a stressed member.
 With a claimed wet weight of 403 pounds, the middleweight Ape boasts an impressive power to weight ratio, which will bode well whether you’re attacking the canyons, racetrack, or simply commuting.
 Although the chassis is shared between RS and Tuono 660 models, Aprilia has noted that the triple-clamp offset is changed to suit its naked setup – we anticipate slight geometry differences.

 Suspension duties are handled by a 41mm KYB fork and a non-linkage type KYB shock, both of which feature spring preload and rebound damping adjustment.

 Of course, one of the main distinctions between the fully-faired RS and naked Tuono is the inclusion of a wide handlebar that provides ample leverage and promotes a comfortable, upright riding position.
 We expect the plush seat height to remain at 32.3 inches and thanks to its narrow chassis, the Tuono 660 will still be suitable for riders with shorter inseam lengths.
 Stylistically, the Tuono incorporates design elements from the Tuono family and the integrated aerodynamic winglets from the RS models.
 Front to back LED lighting is standard.

-The 2021 Aprilia Tuono 660 is available in three color options: Concept Black, Iridium Grew and the boisterous Acid Gold.
+The 2021 Aprilia Tuono 660 is available in three color options: Concept Black, Iridium Grey and the boisterous Acid Gold.
 MSRP for the Tuono 660 is $10,499 with a $200 upcharge for Acid Gold.
 We can’t wait to hit the canyons on Aprilia’s new middleweight naked sportbike and we’re told that they’ll be arriving in dealers at the end of Q1 2021.
 For more information, visit Aprilia.